Adrienne Martyn 1992 Photography by Elizabeth Goodall

 A D R I E N N E M A R T Y N

-Some of my background: I was born in Wellington 1950 and brought up in Invercargill where at the age of eighteen I moved to Dunedin to learn photographic and darkroom skills from a commercial photographer.
-In 1970 I returned to Invercargill where I was a photographer's assistant for Campbell Studios.
-At that time I bought my first serious camera - a Speed Graphic 4x5 from The Southland Times.
-A year later I worked as a freelance darkroom technician for Christchurch fashion photographer Euan Sarginson who encouraged me to use his 35mm Pentax as the Speed Graphic was becoming too cumbersome to use.
-With a new portfolio of images taken with my own Pentax I briefly worked as a camera assistant and darkroom technician for Cyril Taft's Illustrative Photography in Auckland.
-I then moved to Sydney in 1972 where I worked as a darkroom technician and studio photographer at the Sydney Morning Herald.
-From 1972 - 1974 I was involved with the Sydney Women’s Film Group, contributed photographs to the movie 'Home', feminist newspapers, magazines and books including feminist poet Kate Jennings seminal work ‘Mother I’m Rooted – an Anthology of Australian Women Poets’.
-In 1974 photographed recipients of Council grants for the Australia Council.
-I also received a film grant from the Film Fund Board, Australia Council to make my own movie 'The Object'.
+At the age of eighteen I moved to Dunedin, from Invercargill where I was brought up, to learn photographic and darkroom skills at a commercial photography studio.
+In 1970, returning to Invercargill, I was a photographer's assistant for portrait photographers.
+That year I bought a Speed Graphic 4x5 press camera enjoying its large-format clarity.
+The following year I changed to a small format camera (Pentax S1a) for ease of use encouraged by Euan Sarginson while I freelanced as a darkroom technician for him in Christchurch.
+In Auckland, 1972, I briefly worked as a camera assistant and darkroom technician for Cyril Taft's Illustrative Photography then moved to Sydney in 1972 where I was employed as a darkroom technician and studio photographer at the Sydney Morning Herald.
+From 1972 - 1974 I was involved with the Sydney Women’s Film Group, contributed photographs to the movie 'Home', feminist newspapers, magazines and books including feminist poet Kate Jennings seminal work Mother I’m Rooted'.
+In 1974 I photographed recipients of grants for the Australia Council and I received a grant from the Experimental Film & Television Fund, Australian Film Institute, to create my 16mm film 'The Object'.

-In 1980 I set up a portrait photography studio in Dunedin photographing friends, artists and commissions and I also used the interior of the Hotel Excelsior as a setting for portraits.
-I produced ‘Surfaces’, a series of abstract photographs exploring the play of light on stucco textures which was shown at Dunedin Public Art Gallery and Peter Webb Galleries, Auckland 1982.
-Prints from these early portrait and surface studies were collected by Te Papa Museum of New Zealand Auckland Art Gallery Dunedin Public Art Gallery and The Dowse.
-I moved to Auckland and set up a studio in 1985 where, in 1986, NAG/Te Papa commissioned me to photograph ‘Artist Portraits’ for its collection.
-A couple of years later the Dunedin Public Art Gallery mounted and toured a survey exhibition of my portrait work covering 1979 - 1987 period.
-A fully illustrated catalogue accompanied this touring exhibition.
-During 1988 I continued creating portraits at the now empty Hotel Excelsior focussing on the austere kauri staircase lit by stairwell cupola.
+In 1980 I set up a portrait studio in Dunedin photographing friends, artists and commissions.
+I also used the interior of the old Hotel Excelsior as a setting for portraits.
+In 1981 I created ‘Surfaces’, a series of abstract photographs exploring the play of light on stucco textures - this body of work was exhibited at Dunedin Public Art Gallery and Peter Webb Galleries, Auckland 1982.
+Portrait and 'Surfaces' prints were acquired by Te Papa Museum of New Zealand Auckland Art Gallery Dunedin Public Art Gallery and The Dowse Museum.
+My portraits were exhibited at Australian Centre for Photography Gallery in 1983 and later included in Powerhouse Museum collection.
+In 1985 I moved to Auckland and set up a studio creating a series of double portraits.
+The following year NAG/Te Papa commissioned the series ‘Artist Portraits’ for its collection.
+Two years later the Dunedin Public Art Gallery mounted and toured a survey exhibition of my portrait work created during 1979 - 1987.
+A fully illustrated catalogue accompanied the touring exhibition.

-I moved to Melbourne from 1995 where I lived until 1998 returning to New Zealand to live in Napier teaching analogue photographic practice at EIT.
-My personal photographic practice resumed, after a six year hiatus, photographing palisades, water and grasses at Otatara Pa Historic Reserve, Hawkes Bay.
-‘Otatara’ was shown at Hawkes Bay Museum 1999 and in that same year, using digital technology, I created 'River' presented as a large grid comprising sixty-five A3 prints of the Tutaekuri River.'
-River' was purchased by Hawke's Bay Museum.
-The following year I was the Artist in Residence at Waikato Museum where I investigated Lake Taupo's volcanic origins – a selection of images from this residency were shown and collected by Waikato Museum.
+Between 1995 - 1998 I lived in Melbourne where I learned colour printing processes.
+On returning to New Zealand, 1998, I resumed my photographic practice photographing the Otatara Pa Historic Reserve, Hawkes Bay with support of DOC and local iwi. ‘Ōtatara’ was shown at Hawkes Bay Museum 1999.
+In that same year, using digital technology, I created 'River' a large scale composite grid comprising sixty-five A3 prints of the Tutaekuri River.
+'River' was purchased by Hawke's Bay Museum for its collection.
+That year I became the inaugural Artist in Residence at Marsden Collegiate and in 2000 I was Artist in Residence at Waikato Museum where I investigated Lake Taupo's volcanic origins – a selection of images from this residency were shown and collected by Waikato Museum.

-In 2005 I gained my MFA (First Class Hons.) from Elam School of Art, University of Auckland, where I created a series of digitally manipulated analogue images of the Louvre and Auckland Art Gallery investigating the power of the frame.
-This project ‘Looking for the Subject’ was exhibited at City Gallery Wellington in 2007.
+I gained my MFA (First Class Hons.) from Elam School of Art, University of Auckland in 2006, where I created a series of digitally manipulated images of the Louvre and Auckland Art Gallery exhibition displays.
+'Looking for the Subject' investigated absence inspired by the theft of the Mona Lisa and how the empty space it occupied attracted comparatively more attention than the painting itself.
+For my project I blacked out the canvases of classical and modernist artworks drawing attention to the power of the frame and Maleviche's 'Black Square'.
+The project was exhibited at City Gallery Wellington in 2007.
+Five images from this project were presented in 'In Absentia' at Nadene Milne Gallery, Arrowtown April 2024.

 RESIDENCIES & GRANTS